The SOMA Atomic Outflow Survey. I. An Atomic OI and Highly Ionized OIII Outflow from Massive Protostar G11.94-00.62: Analysis

 To estimate mass outflow rate of the molecular outflow, we utilize the ALMA Total Power (TP) observations of the $^{12}$CO 2$\rightarrow$1 line, which have an angular resolution (half-power beam width) of 22.6\arcsec.
 We extract a spectrum from a beam area centered on the protostar, i.e., with radial extent of 22.6\arcsec, i.e., 90,000~au, i.e., 0.44~pc.
 Utilizing methodology from \citet{2014ApJ...783...29D} and \citet{2019ApJ...873...73Z}, we derive the outflow mass and momentum from the TP spectral cube, excluding the inner $\pm5$ \kms\ to avoid confusion with any surrounding quiescent gas.
 We assume optically thin emission, a $^{12}$CO abundance of $10^{-4}$ with respect to H$_2$ \citep{1982ApJ...262..590F, 1994ApJ...428L..69L, 2007A&A...472..187H} and an excitation temperature $T_{\text{ex}}$ for the $^{12}$CO ($2\rightarrow1$) transition of 17.5 K. This temperature provides the minimum estimate for outflow mass.
 Picking a $T_{\text{ex}}$ of 50.0 K, which is generally the upper limit for mass estimates using low-$J$ CO transitions, would increase our estimates for mass by a factor of 1.5.
 We calculate the outflow mass in each velocity channel and then sum over the spectrum to obtain a total CO-traced outflow mass of $m_{\rm out,mol}=4.14\:M_\odot$.
 We evaluate the mass-weighted mean line-of-sight velocity to be $25.9\:{\rm km\:s}^{-1}$ and, again, assume this representative of the 3D velocity.
 The total momentum is then estimated to be $107\:M_\odot\:{\rm km\:s}^{-1}$.
 The outflow timescale is $t_{\rm out,mol}=R_{\rm out,mol}/v_{\rm out,mol}=15,700\:$yr.
 Thus the mass and momentum fluxes in the molecular outflow are $\dot{m}_{\rm out,mol} = 2.6\times 10^{-4}\:M_\odot\:{\rm yr}^{-1}$ and $\dot{p}_{\rm out,mol}=6.8\times10^{-3}\:M_\odot\:{\rm km\:s^{-1}\:yr^{-1}}$.

 Comparing to the other components, we see that the molecular outflow appears to dominate the total mass flux, i.e., being 3.1 times greater than the ionized component.
 However, the momentum flux of the molecular outflow is about 2.5 times smaller than that of the ionized component.
-The atomic outflow is a very minor component in both metrics.
-These results imply that the ionized outflow is dominating the contribution of the total outflow force, although with a significant fraction, i.e., $\sim 30\%$, being carried by molecular gas.
-The molecular outflow likely is made up mainly of secondary outflow material, i.e., gas swept-up from the core infall envelope.
+The atomic outflow is a very minor component in both metrics, between $\sim1-10\%$ that of the molecular and ionized components.
+These results imply that the ionized outflow dominates the contribution of the total outflow force, albeit with a significant fraction, i.e., $\sim 30\%$, being carried by molecular gas.
+The relatively low velocity of the molecular gas and its comparatively high mass flux rate suggest that it is primarily composed of swept-up gas from the natal core envelope.